220808-Java-React-Enterprise/Herson-Joy-P1/README.md

 - Sensitive endpoints are protected from unauthenticated and unauthorized requesters using JWTs
 - Errors and exceptions are handled properly and their details are obfuscated from the user
 - The system conforms to RESTful architecture constraints
-- The system's is tested with at least 80% line coverage in all service and utility classes
+- The system's is tested with at least 50% line coverage in all service and utility classes
-- The system's data schema and component design is documented and diagrammed
+- //The system's data schema and component design is documented and diagrammed
-- The system keeps detailed logs on info, error, and fatal events that occur
+- //The system keeps detailed logs on info, error, and fatal events that occur

 ### Suggested Bonus Features
 - Authenticated employees are able to upload an receipt image along with their reimbursement request